mauriziopaul/blog/_posts/2015-12-10-git-learning.md

 categories: git-workflow
 ---

-Here are some notes (mostly for myself) about common workflows when using [git][git-link], from what I have learned on [Codecademy][codecademy-git] lesson on git.
+Here are some notes (mostly for myself) about common workflows when using [git][git-link].
+These are based on what I have learned from the [Codecademy][codecademy-git] lesson on git.
 I am now frequently using [GitHub][github] to work on my projects.
 I am just getting into branching, and hopefully referring to this will help with simplifying the process of testing and developing code/scripts, and help when collaborating with others.

 ```
 	## standard workflow